 This website is my way of helping people out there who aren’t able to receive my direct assistance with gear.
 So if you’ve wondered how certain guitarists achieve a certain sound or just want to know what’s the best guitar/amp/pedal for you, I’ll do everything I can to help you out in my guides.

 Getting my hands on a new piece of gear and experimenting with its sonic possibilities is a great experience.
 I’ll happily sit with a new pedal for hours jamming along and tweaking every single control to see how it shapes my tone.

 Guitar gear is more than something you buy to make you sound better or to impress other guitarists – gear can be a way to discover new creativity, think about guitar in a new perspective and to attempt things you haven’t attempted before.

 While there is some truth in the saying “tone is in the finger”, that saying misses a key ingredient.
 People tend to use that saying to suggest that gear isn’t important.
 Gear is important.
 There is no tone without your guitar.
 There would be no Voodoo Child if Jimi Hendrix didn’t have a wah pedal.

 Finding the right gear

 We’re lucky as guitarists because new products are always being developed and fortunately a lot of products available today are fantastic quality and very affordable.
 The challenge comes with finding the right gear for you.
 What seems like a simple decision such as buying a wah pedal quickly becomes a nightmare when you see the sheer number of different models out there.

 The right gear for you is one that fits with what you want to achieve as a guitarist.
 Get the right gear the first time by doing proper research.
-The reviews and guides I write should help you work out what’s the best options for you.
-So if you’re thinking of getting a wah pedal, read through my guide on wah pedals to learn what is important in wah pedals and compare the different options.
+The reviews and guides I write should help you work out what’s the best option for you.
+So in this example, if you were thinking of getting a wah pedal, you could read through my guide on wah pedals to learn what is important in wah pedals and compare the different options.